danbev/learning-ai/fundamentals/llama.cpp/README.md

 ```

 #### Configuration
-This project uses a git submodule to include the LLama.cpp library.
+This project uses a git submodule to include the Llama.cpp library.
 To
 add the submodule run (only the first time and I'm just adding this for
 documenation purposes):
 ```console